What are black dog syndrome and black cat syndrome?

 Prevention of Black Dog Syndrome and Black Cat Syndrome

 To raise awareness for black dog syndrome and black cat syndrome, there are special days for their appreciation.
 Black Cat Appreciation Day is August 17th.
 National Black Dog Day is October 1st, a day that encourages people to give adoptable dogs with black coats a chance.
 Additionally, some shelters don’t let people adopt black cats the week before Halloween in order to avoid irresponsible adoptions.

 Is BDS Fact or Fiction?
 What Scientific Studies Have to Say.

+Whether or not black dog and black cat syndrome are legit isn’t crystal clear.
+While one December 2016 study found some evidence, another from February 2016 found none.
 That latter study, published in the Journal of Applied Animal Welfare, examined four years of adoption records for over 16,000 dogs in two U.S. animal shelters in the pacific northwest.
-It concluded that age and breed group were more important deciding factors in terms of adopt-ability than coat color.
+It concluded that age and breed group were more important deciding factors in terms of adoptability than coat color.

 The December study used data from one animal shelter of 7,440 dogs between the years 2010–2011.

 The relationship between coat shade and dog outcomes was not straightforward.“While no relationship existed at the bivariate level, after controls were added, entirely black dogs showed somewhat lower odds of adoption—and higher euthanasia risk—than those characterized as secondarily black or sans black,” reads the study abstract.

 In addition, a study published in 1998 found that “certain coat colors (gold, gray, and white), small size, and history of an indoor environment were also significant predictors” of dogs getting chosen to go to their forever homes.